moode-player/docs/protodac_tda1387_x8.md

 Edited by @Tim Curtis
 Updated: 2023-03-14

-This document describes the ProtoDAC TDA1387 X8 Non-Oversampling (NOS) Digital to Analog Converter (DAC).
+This document describes the ProtoDAC TDA1387 X8 Non-Oversampling (NOS) Digital to Analog Converter (DAC) including technology, sources for the components and instructions for building the DAC.

 ### Table of Contents <!-- omit in toc -->